baleada/docs/src/prose/features/target-api.md

 In the return value for each of Baleada Features' functions, you'll find at least one **target API** object.

-Generally, the purpose of the target API is to capture DOM elements from your Vue template, so that a Baleada Features composition function can use that DOM element internally.
+Broadly, the purpose of the target API is to capture DOM elements from your Vue template, so that a Baleada Features composition function can use that DOM element internally.

 The target API also gives you an easy way to access those DOM elements in case you need to do additional work with them in your Vue component's `setup` function.